reverentgeek/vuepress-authentication-tutorial/readme.md

 # Add Authentication and Personalization to VuePress

 There are several advantages to using a static site generator such as VuePress.
-With VuePress, you are able to focus on writing content using markdown and the VuePress application generates static HTML files.
+With VuePress, you can focus on writing content using markdown, and the VuePress application generates static HTML files.
 VuePress also turns your content into a single-page application (SPA), so transitions between pages seem instant and seamless.
 The generated static files can be cached and distributed across a content delivery network (CDN) for even more performance.
 For the reader, VuePress creates a great experience.

-However, building a static site does not mean you cannot add personalized touches to your content.
+However, a "static" site does not mean you cannot add dynamic touches to your content.
 In this tutorial, you will learn how to customize VuePress to create a personalized experience based on the person currently viewing the content.

 ## Install VuePress

 > Note: To complete this tutorial, you must have [Node.js](https://nodejs.org) version 8 or higher installed, and a good text/code editor such as [Visual Studio Code](https://code.visualstudio.com/).

 The first step is to create a new folder on your computer for the VuePress project.
 Name it anything you like.
 VuePress is a command-line interface (CLI) application.
-Therefor, you will need to open your terminal (macOS or Linux) or command prompt (Windows).
+Therefore, you will need to open your terminal (macOS or Linux) or command prompt (Windows).
 Change the current directory at your command line (terminal or command prompt) to the folder you created for the project.
 Next, use `npm` to initialize this folder.

 ```bash
 npm init -y